Frequently Asked Questions

 Start at UU

-Once you have successfully submitted an enrolment request in Studielink for one of our programmes, you will receive an e-mail from Utrecht University containing your student number.
+Once you have successfully submitted an enrolment request in Studielink for one of our programmes, you will receive an e-mail from Utrecht University containing your student number (which is the same as your Solid-ID).
 Please state your student number when contacting Utrecht University.

 A Solis-ID is a username that, together with a password, gives you access to Utrecht University services.
 You will be given access to this student account once you have been fully enrolled.
 Your Solis-ID account number will usually be the same as your student number.
 New students will receive their Solis-ID and password in two separate e-mails to their private e-mail address.